jensengroup/molcalc/readme.rst

 MolCalc - The Molecule Calculator
 =================================

 Note: Currently version 2.0 is under construction.
-Version 1.3 is still hosted at molcalc.org_.
+Version 1.3 is still hosted at molcalc.org_ and source is avaliable at github.com/jensengroup/molcalc-1.3_.

 The molcule calculator is a small web-based interface for doing small-scale quantum chemistry calculation with the intent of giving chemical intution to